Medical Marijuana in Illinois is a No-Go, Again

 If passed, the measure would undergo a three-year evaluation period, during which time lawmakers could review the bill.
 If objections were to occur, the exemption would be removed and medical marijuana made once again illegal.

-Many lawmakers thought the bill was going to pass this time, mainly because House Minority Leader Tom Cross--a Republican--openly supported the bill after speaking to cancer patients and a military veteran.
+Many lawmakers thought the bill was going to pass this time, mainly because House Minority Leader Tom Cross--a Republican-- after speaking to cancer patients and a military veteran.

-Yet ironically, the bill still received the same amount of votes as it did in November-- 53--stalling the bill yet again.
+Yet ironically, the bill still received the same amount of votes as -- 53--stalling the bill yet again.

 Lang was not immediately available for comment, but he told Skokie Patch in the past that many lawmakers were for the legislation--enough to pass it and then some--but that they wouldn't vote for it because of possible political fallout.